CrossyChainsaw/Portfolio/README.md

 ### Presentations
 Our presentations weren't always prepared, but if we prepared the presentation for the sprint delivery, we were so good.
 Ecspecially the second last sprint delivery.

+### Side Projects
+The side projects I worked on this semester were so fun.
+If I find something fun, usually the result will be better than usual.
+Maybe I shoul've prioritized the IP a bit more.
+In then end very happy about my Side Projects.

 ### Presence
 I always have been on school when I had the oppurtunity, even though I concentrate better at home, I find it fun to hang arround with everyone, and of course to ask feedback.